Burnie

 Burnie’s economy has historically been driven by heavy manufacturing, mining, forestry, and farming.
 The city is located on the Emu Bay coastline, with its fortunes closely tied to its deep water port.
-The Port of Burnie handles over 5000000 tonnes of freight annually, including nearly half of Tasmania’s containerised freight, and is the state’s key gateway for mineral and forestry exports.
+The Port of Burnie handles over 5000000 tonnes of freight annually, including nearly half of Tasmania’s containerised freight, and is the state’s primary gateway for mineral and forestry exports.
 The Burnie Chip Export Terminal, often referred to as the "Pyramids of Burnie", surpassed 1500000 tonnes of annual woodchip exports in 2017.

-Industrial decline in the late 20th century, culminating in the 2010 closure of the Associated Pulp and Paper Mill, which had been one of Burnie’s largest employers, brought economic and social challenges to the city.
+Industrial decline in the late 20th century, culminating in the 2010 closure of the Associated Pulp and Paper Mills paper mill, which had been one of Burnie’s largest employers, brought economic and social challenges to the city.

 In the 21st century, Burnie has pursued diversification, with growth in education, healthcare, and logistics, alongside proposals in renewable energy and advanced manufacturing that align with Tasmania’s aspiration to achieve 200% renewable electricity generation by 2040.

 History

 Early history (1827–1875)

 Burnie's history is closely tied to the establishment of the Van Diemen's Land Company (VDL Company) in the early 19th century.
 In 1824, a group of wool merchants, bankers, investors, and woollen mill owners gathered in London to explore the idea of creating a land company in Van Diemen's Land, following the model of the Australian Agricultural Company in the Colony of New South Wales.
 With backing from William Sorell, a former lieutenant governor, and Edward Curr, who had recently returned from the colony, they established the VDL Company, with William Burnie its inaugural Governor of Company.
 They applied to Lord Bathurst for a grant of 500000 acre, while Bathurst approved a smaller allotment of 250000 acre, the company received a Royal Charter in 1825, giving it broad authority to cultivate land, and build housing and wharves to support colonial development within a 250000 acre area in North-West Tasmania.

-Oakleigh Park, close to Burnie’s business centre, is the birthplace of Burnie and the cradle of the northwest coast.
-In 1827, chief surveyor of the VDL Company, Henry Hellyer, camped beside Whalebone Creek there.
-With approval from the Company’s chief agent, Edward Curr, Hellyer selected Emu Bay as the port to service the Company’s inland holdings at Hampshire and Surrey Hills, located around 50 km inland.
-A year later, government surveyor John Helder Wedge recommended Emu Bay be reserved as an official township due to its strategic value for shipping.
-Still, the VDL Company was already occupying the area.
-At that time, the Emu Bay settlement consisted of a store, a small jetty, a sawpit, and a few huts.
-Hellyer also cut the Old Surrey Road through dense rainforest, establishing the first road on the North West Coast, starting from the South Burnie beach.
+Oakleigh Park, situated near the modern business centre, is regarded as the birthplace of Burnie and a pivotal site in the development of Tasmania’s northwest coast.
+In 1827, Henry Hellyer, chief surveyor of the Van Diemen's Land Company (VDL Company), established a camp beside Whalebone Creek.
+With the approval of the Company's chief agent, Edward Curr, Hellyer selected Emu Bay as the primary port to service the Company’s vast inland grazing holdings at Hampshire and Surrey Hills, located approximately 50 km inland.

+The strategic value of the site was recognized early; in 1828, government surveyor John Helder Wedge recommended that Emu Bay be reserved as an official township.
+However, the VDL Company had already established a presence, with the initial settlement consisting of a store, a small jetty, a sawpit, and several huts.
+During this period, Hellyer oversaw the construction of the Old Surrey Road.
+Cut through dense rainforest starting from South Burnie beach, it served as the first road on the North West Coast, linking the coast to the interior.